Paths and cylinders

 Over an -group

-We consider the special case where is an abelian ∞-group in a presentable (∞,1)-category .
+We consider now the case where carries the structure of an ∞-group (or just a grouplike H-space object) in a presentable (∞,1)-category or locally Cartesian closed (∞,1)-category .

 where the bottom horizontal morphism is the composite